 How to freeze the curry

-To freeze, allow the curry to come to room temperature, and then pack it into rigid plastic containers.
+To freeze, allow the curry to come to room temperature, and pack it into rigid plastic containers.
 It will last for at least 3 months in the freezer.

 To defrost, place the frozen container in the refrigerator and leave it to defrost.
 Then tip the contents of the container into a saucepan and heat thoroughly.
 You can also reheat the defrosted curry in the microwave.